jnozzi/cocoadev.com/markdown/NSImageViewMemoryLeak.md

 ----

-It does not seem that way, commenting out the General/NSImageView stuff results in no noticable leak.
-With the General/NSImageView code I am leaking about 1GB/minute.
+It does not seem that way, commenting out the NSImageView stuff results in no noticable leak.
+With the NSImageView code I am leaking about 1GB/minute.

 ----